purplnay/mapped-routes/README.md

   const router = MappedRoutes(__dirname + '/api', options)
   ```

 The options parameter is optional.

 ## Route handlers

-To create a route handler in one of your route files, simple export a function:
+To create a route handler in one of your route files, simply export a function:

 ```javascript
 // api/users/index.js